 All health professionals are invited to submit Clinical or Basic Science research abstracts for review and an opportunity to present to the plenary audience and be honored at the meeting with a $300 first prize scientific award.

 We are also calling for the submission of Best Cases for discussion and presentation at the MPS2018 Annual Meeting.
 The winner of the “Best Case” will receive an award of $300.

 Accreditation, Educational Goal and Learner Objectives

 Requirements for Successful Completion: To receive CE credit, participants must sign-in, attend the activity and complete and submit the activity evaluation provided in syllabus materials.
 Partial credit will be awarded for attending one or more presentations.
 Certificates/statements of credit will be emailed within 6 weeks of the activity.

-PHYSICIANS: This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of Tufts University School of Medicine (TUSM) and the American Lung Association, Northeast Region (ALA Northeast).
+PHYSICIANS: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Tufts University School of Medicine (TUSM) and the American Lung Association, Northeast Region.
 TUSM is accredited by the ACCME to provide continuing medical education for physicians.